ioCubeCa/iocube_bluetooth_server/README.md

 # iocube_master_C3
-This is Wire Transmission ( Server) example.
+This is bluetooth server on esp32-c3 example.

 ## How to Use
 1.Find out ioCube device has been connected to yourPC.